-Rosehips are packed with Vitamins and antioxidants that are super special and kind for your skin.
-The colder months are always that much harsher to ours out in the cold so we thought a little pick me up would be just the ticket and right we were!
+Rosehips are packed with Vitamins and antioxidants.
+Which are super special and kind for your skin.
+Subsequently the colder months are always that much harsher to ours.
+Out in the cold so we thought a little pick me up would be the ticket and right we were!

-We used Almond oil as the base for this recipe as it is naturally high in Vitamin E, which is a wonderful antioxidant, combating free radicals that cause damage and UV radiation.
-It is also rich in fatty acids, proteins, potassium and zinc plus many other vitamins so a good base on its own to keep your skin healthy before you even add the wonders of rosehips to it.
+We used Almond oil as the base for this recipe.
+As it is naturally high in Vitamin E. Which is a wonderful antioxidant, combating free radicals that cause damage and UV radiation.
+It is also rich in fatty acids, proteins, potassium and zinc.
+As well as many other vitamins.
+Thus a good base on its own to keep your skin healthy before you even add the wonders of rosehips to it.

-Rosehips have everything that almond has in abundance, aswell as heaps of Vitamin C & A so these two together are great mates.
-The Vitamin C stimulates collagen production and Vitamin A improve the moisture level of your skin reducing fine lines and wrinkles, helping to reduce scarring and promote skin regeneration.
+Rosehips have everything that almond has in abundance.
+As well as heaps of Vitamin C & A so these two together are great mates.
+The Vitamin C stimulates collagen production.
+Vitamin A improve the moisture level of your skin reducing fine lines and wrinkles.
+Thus helping to reduce scarring and promote skin regeneration.

 Apply to the face once to twice a day as part of your daily routine and allow it to absorb in.

 Time: 5 minutes to prepare & 1 week to infuse

 1/3 jar rosehip